 |Recommended: Flat type stepper motors|

 A is a thin type of motor designed to fit into tight spaces.
-For applications such as index tables or small conveyors, flat type stepper motors can save space.
-Either a 42 mm frame size or a 60 mm frame size (including a harmonic gear type) is offered.
+For applications such as index tables, small conveyors, or even robotics, flat type stepper motors can help save space.
+A 42 mm frame size and a 60 mm frame size (including a harmonic gear type) are offered.

 Thanks for reading this post.